 Favorable climate and moisture

-In addition to food, Ukraine provides another key condition — sufficient water.
-Unlike arid Africa, our climate has many wet meadows, river valleys, wetlands, which become an ideal environment for hunting and nesting.
-Here, storks have everything necessary for safe and effective raising of children.
+In addition to food, Ukraine provides another key condition — a sufficient amount of water.
+Unlike the arid Africa, our climate has plenty of wet meadows, river valleys, and marshy areas that become ideal environments for hunting and nesting.
+Here, storks have everything they need for safe and effective child-rearing.

 Instinct and evolution

-Over the millennia, storks have adapted to this cycle: wintering in Africa, breeding in the north.
-Those populations that nested in Ukraine, Poland or Germany turned out to be more successful —, their offspring survived better, and over time this model was established evolutionarily.
+For thousands of years, storks have adapted to this cycle: wintering in Africa, breeding in the north.
+Those populations that nested in Ukraine, Poland, or Germany proved to be more successful — their offspring survived better, and over time, this model became evolutionarily established.
 Today, most storks instinctively return to the places where they were born.

 Лелека чорний

-Although Ukraine — is one of the most important countries for storks, it is not the only one.
-Every year, these birds also return to Poland (where there are more than 25 thousand pairs), Belarus, Lithuania, Latvia, Romania, Hungary, Bulgaria, Germany (where more than 7 thousand pairs nest every year).
+Although Ukraine is one of the most important countries for storks, it is not the only one.
+Every year, these birds also return to Poland (which has over 25,000 pairs), Belarus, Lithuania, Latvia, Romania, Hungary, Bulgaria, Germany (where over 7,000 pairs nest each year).
 In Western Europe, many storks nest in Spain, Portugal, France, and Italy.
-Some populations reach as far as Great Britain, as well as Central Asian countries, although they are rarer there.
+Some populations reach as far as Great Britain and Central Asian countries, although they are rarer there.

 Where do they fly for the winter?

 In winter, storks migrate to Africa.
-Western populations go through Gibraltar to West Africa (Mali, Nigeria), and eastern — through Turkey, Sinai and the Nile Valley to East Africa (Kenya, Tanzania, Uganda).
+Western populations head through Gibraltar to West Africa (Mali, Nigeria), while eastern ones go through Turkey, Sinai, and the Nile Valley to East Africa (Kenya, Tanzania, Uganda).
 In Morocco, near the Atlas Mountains and the coast, a significant number of storks winter.
-Some of them remain there settled — especially near cities where there are landfills or farms with easy access to food.
+Some of them stay there permanently — especially near cities where there are landfills or farms with easy access to food.

 However, recently climate change has also affected storks.
-Some stay to winter in Spain or even in the south of Europe, where there are dumps or other food sources.
-At the same time, this causes fears, because storks can feed on waste that is dangerous for them.
+Some stay to winter in Spain or even in southern Europe, where there are landfills or other food sources.
+At the same time, this raises concerns, as storks may feed on waste that is dangerous for them.